JucatL/MxPool/README.md

 Note that multi_conv and multi_pool cannot be set to 0 at the same time.

 --lr:Learning rate.

+--merge-method:cat or sum. two different method on get embedding tensor and assignment tensor.You can get detailed implementation method in mxPoolCAT or mxPoolSUM.

 Other unmentioned hyperparametric information can be found in the code .